Sara-Gavi/dragonball-finder/README.md

 They say that to find the legendary Dragon Balls, you must first know the characters who live in this universe...
-This app helps you begin that journey: searching and discovering the characters of **Dragon Ball** 🌍 _All images and visual assets used respect copyright laws.
-Logos and graphic designs were created by me, and the images used come from royalty-free sources or were generated using artificial intelligence._
+This app helps you begin that journey: searching and discovering the characters of **Dragon Ball** 🌍

+_Visual elements used in this project respect authorship rights.
+Logos and graphic designs were made by me, and the images come from royalty-free sources or were generated using AI._

 ## 🖼️ Screenshots (Landing & Finder)